Ashay Nigam

 Deterministic decision engine

-Pushed to move ranking out of LLM and defined evaluation order to make outputs stable and defendable
+Moved ranking out of the LLM and defined evaluation order for stable, defensible outputs

-Challenged anomaly-first ranking based on how farming decisions actually scale.
+Replaced anomaly-first ranking with how farming decisions actually scale.

 AI reliability & guardrails

-Surfaced hallucinated outputs to leadership and Introduced guardrails to limit responses to verified signals only.
+Surfaced hallucinations to leadership and restricted responses to verified signals.

 Negotiated model scope